CGuerrero13/Nacar.et.al.2017.Scientific.Reports/README.md

 We have also added additional scripts:

-- plotTFR_SAP, BWAOV2_SAP and errorb.
+- BWAOV2_SAP and errorb.
 For more information use help command in Matlab.

 About the datasets, for each feature (ERPs or TFDs) we have 3 files .mat.
-- Evoked_ERPs are data matrices for each infant.
+- Evoked_ERPs are data matrices for each infant (Induced databases are too big).
 - theta_features/ERPs_features are the segments extracted from the data matrices (parameter values are explained in the paper).
-- Grand_averages_TFDs/Grand_averages_ERPs, are the averages of all the segments in the region of interest (ROI).
+- Grand_averages_ERPs, are the averages of all the ERP segments in the region of interest (ROI).

 ###############